Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 .

 ## Asset
-An asset is **Unity** terminology for the individual digital files that together make up an AR experience.
+An asset is **Unity3D Editor** terminology for the individual digital files that together make up an AR experience.
 These can be a 3D model, a 2D image, a sound file, a movie file etc.

 .

 ## Asset Bundle
-An asset can be a 3D model, a 2D images, a sound file, a movie files etc.
+An asset bundle is **Unity3D Editor** terminology for a single file that, similar to a zip file, contains multiple **prefabs,** prefabricated **assets** or collections of assets that can be referenced by an artist's **porPOIse** account to provide an AR experience.
+The asset bundle has to be on a **server** accessible through the web.

 .